run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

     ```

 === "Airgapped"
+    You should receive a single file `runai-air-gapped-<version>.tar.gz` from Run:ai customer support

+    SSH into a node with `kubectl` access to the cluster and `Docker` installed.

     Run:ai assumes the existence of a Docker registry for images.
 Most likely installed within the organization.
 The installation requires the network address and port for the registry (referenced below as `<REGISTRY_URL>`).

     To extract Run:ai files, replace `<VERSION>` in the command below and run: